Creating a Cut Flower Garden: Summer Seed Collection

 These annuals have a long vase life, making them ideal for cut flower arrangements.

-While there are many positive benefits to growing cosmos, they do demand quite a bit of deadheading once fully grown.
+While there are many positive benefits to growing cosmos, they demand quite a bit of deadheading once fully grown.

 • start seeds indoors 4-6 weeks before the last frost